VAT road fuel scale charges to increase with effect from 1 May 2019

 When your business reclaims all the VAT that it pays on fuel, purchased for the cars and vans used in the business, it is necessary to make an adjustment to account for the fuel used for any private use of the vehicle.
 By adding a road fuel scale charge to your VAT return, you do not need to keep detailed mileage records.

-HMRC have released updated valuation tables, reflecting the upcoming increase, in order to calculate the VAT due to HMRC to account for the private use.
+HMRC has released updated valuation tables, reflecting the upcoming increase, in order to calculate the VAT due to HMRC to account for the private use.
 The information can be found at:

 How to work out the VAT payable to HMRC: